 Can Cherry Shrimp Live With Bettas?

-When you keep Bettas with cherry shrimp, the least you should expect that most of your baby shrimp will be hunted down by the Betta.
-Only the little shrimplets that can get away and find a good hiding spot will survive.
+When you keep Bettas with cherry shrimp, the least you should expect is that most of your baby shrimp will be hunted down by the Betta.
+Only the little shrimplets can escape and find a good hiding spot to survive.
 Adult cherry shrimp and Bettas can go both ways.
 Some Betta fish will leave your red cherry shrimp alone; some Betta fish will kill them on sight.

 If you plan to keep dwarf shrimp with a Siamese fighting fish, you must have enough hiding spots for your shrimp.